pikatoste/test.sh/README.md

   Default: ${PWD}/

   A pattern that is matched at the beginning of each source file path in error reports, i.e. the error message and stack trace frames.
 The longest match is removed from the path.
-If there's no match the path not modified.
+If there's no match the path is not modified.

-  For example, to strip all directories and leave only file names you would set `PRUNE_PATH="*/"`.
+  For example, to strip all directories and leave only file names you would set: `PRUNE_PATH="*/"`.

 * TEST_MATCH